 The added advantage of The Strait is that, even if you fail to spot any whales, the experience of floating on this dramatic divide between two continents is memorable in itself.
 On a cloudy day, you cannot see Morocco from Tarifa, but on a clear day (the majority) the little white houses at the top of Africa look so close that they might as well be the next Spanish village along the coast.
 The 14km-wide and 300 metre-deep Straits are dominated by the towering Jebel Musa, the mountain (851m) that marks the northernmost point of Africa and whose northern face drops almost vertically into the Strait.
 The Jebel Musa and the Rock of Gibraltar are supposedly Greek mythology’s Pillars of Hercules, formed by the Greek hero when he decided to break through the original Atlas on his way to completing one of his twelve labours.

-Whichever of these two options you decide on, your boat will probably head towards the middle of the Strait, crossing any shipping heading out to the Atlantic.
+Whichever of these options you decide on, your boat will probably head towards the middle of the Strait, crossing any shipping heading out to the Atlantic.
 This is one of the busiest stretches of water in the World, and Algeciras, which is just another 10km around the coast from Tarifa, is Spain’s busiest port.
 This obviously represents a major risk for the resident and migratory whale and dolphin populations.
 According to WWE, the probability of sighting dolphins in the Bay of Algeciras 10 years ago was as high as 99%, with groups of 100-1000 not uncommon.
 The probability has now dropped to 90% and groups are now more likely to muster just 12-40.

 What you are likely to see will depend on the time of year.
 In the spring, for example, you will probably see dolphins and pilot whales, and there is also a high probability of spotting sperm whales on their way into the Mediterranean.
-The summer months are best for watching killer whales chasing the tuna that are returning from the Mediterranean having just spawned.
-It is also a good time to see finback whales.
+Early summer is best for watching killer whales chasing the tuna that are returning from the Mediterranean having just spawned.
+The summer is also a good time to see finback whales.
 The autumn, meanwhile, is the moment for watching resident species, such as pilot whales and the common, striped, and bottlenose dolphin and their newborn.
 Several factors govern whale migration and these include climate change, as well as water temperature, depth, and salinity, the topography of the sea-floor, and of course food and breeding.
 As a rule of thumb, whales will generally travel to cold waters to feed and warm waters to give birth.

 We have made several whale-watching trips, but on the last one, which was in early summer, we saw plenty of dolphins and three massive sperm whales.
 In my view, it is impossible to tire of seeing dolphins on the open sea.
 And if you have never seen them before, it is an absolute must and, believe me, it is difficult to tell who is more excited as parents and children run frenziedly across the deck to catch a glimpse of these mesmerizing creatures as they surf the bow-wave first on one side and then dive deep before reappearing on the other side.
 And then when they finally disappear, you are left, chin on guard-rail, gazing into the deep pleading for them to return.